 Many schools, including Temple, work on a rolling admissions cycle, which means the sooner you apply, the sooner you will receive a decision.

-Temple’s application deadline is February 1 of your senior year.
+The Fall 2020 First Year application Rolling Admissions deadline has been extended to March 15.
 You will receive a decision letter by mail 4 to 6 weeks after we receive your completed application (application, essay, high school transcripts, SAT or ACT scores, and any letters of recommendation).

 January of your senior year